robseb/socfpgaPlatformGenerator/README.md

     ````
 * Navigate into your Quartus Prime Project folder with the Linux console
     * The project configurations will then be used to build the bootable image
-    * Note: The project complabilation must be successfully finished
+    * Note: The project compilation must be successfully done
 * Clone this repository with the following Linux console command
     ````shell
     git clone https://github.com/robseb/socfpgaPlatformGenerator.git
     ````

-**The Quartus Project folder should now look like:**
+**The Quartus Project folder should now look like this:**

 ![Alt text](doc/project_folder.png?raw=true "Screenshot of the Quartus Prime Project")